Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows: Numerical Simulations and Analysis

 \section{Numerical Simulations and Analysis}

 In this section, we first validate DBMs at various levels via three benchmarks related to the equilibrium properties in bulk regions; then evaluate carefully the multi-scale predictive capability of the DBMs by investigating THNE features around the liquid-vapor interface; finally, study the effects of relaxation time and surface tension coefficient on thermal phase separation from the non-equilibrium aspects.
 In all simulations, we set $a=2$ and $b=0.4$, then the critical density and temperature are $\rho ^{c}=1.30444$ and $T^{c}=1.88657$, respectively.
-To improve the numerical stability and accuracy, the fast Fourier transform (FFT) scheme with $16$-th order in precision \citep{2011-PRE-Gan-PS,2012-EPL-Gan-PS,2015-Gan-SM-PS} is utilized to discretize the spatial derivatives, and the second-order Runge-Kutta scheme is used to calculate the temporal derivative.
-Notably, the periodic boundary condition is inherently imposed in the $x$ and $y$ directions because of the adaptation of the FFT scheme.
+To improve the numerical stability and accuracy, the windowed fast Fourier transform (FFT) scheme with $16$-th order in precision~\citep{2011-PRE-Gan-PS,2012-EPL-Gan-PS,2015-Gan-SM-PS} is utilized to discretize the spatial derivatives, and the second-order Runge-Kutta scheme is used to calculate the temporal derivative.
+Notably, the periodic boundary condition is inherently imposed in the $x$ and $y$ directions because of the adoption of the FFT scheme.
+For a system with non-periodic boundary conditions, the FFT scheme can also be applied as long as the mirror operation is performed on the non-periodic boundary~\citep{gan2012physical}, at the cost of doubling the calculation amount.
+All the parameters used here are dimensionless.
+Please refer to \cite{2019-Zhang-SM-PS} for recovery of the actual physical quantities from the numerical results.